WHERE BACTERIA LIVE

-Spring is a time to emerge from hibernation and rethink cleaning habits with an eye toward health.
-Some germ factories are obvious -- cutting boards, carpets, shoes, hands -- but there many seemingly innocuous sources of germs that can make you sick.
-And, of course, fewer trips to the doctor mean fewer medications, which in turn mean more money in your pocket.
-Here are 10 safe havens for germs that belong on your spring-cleaning list.
+Spring is a time to rethink cleaning habits with an eye toward fending off colds and other illnesses.
+Some germ factories are obvious — cutting boards, carpets, shoes, hands — but there are many seemingly innocuous sources of germs that can make you sick.
+Here are 25 safe havens for germs that belong on your spring-cleaning list.
 (No need to go overboard, though.
-Some germs are good -- they build up immunity to certain bacteria.
-There is a happy medium between obsessive hand sanitizing and skipping the sink after using the restroom.)
+Some germs are good — they build up immunity to certain bacteria.)

-It's hard to go anywhere without touching a door handle, switch plate, or knob.
-And think of the hordes who have been there before you.
-Light switch plates are especially troublesome because of all the nooks and crannies.
-Do everyone in the household a favor by routinely using a safe disinfectant on these surfaces.
-If out in public, consider using the paper towel from drying your hands to open the restroom door before throwing it away -- or carry wipes.
+It's hard to go anywhere without touching a door handle, switch plate, or knob — think of the hordes who have been there before you.
+Light switch plates are especially troublesome because of the nooks and crannies.
+Do everyone in the household a favor by using a safe disinfectant on these surfaces routinely.
+If out in public, consider using the paper towel from drying your hands to open the restroom door — or carry wipes.

-We get up close and personal with sheets and towels at least once a day, allowing them to pick up germs, allergens, dirt, and other nasty bits.
+We use sheets and towels at least once a day, allowing them to pick up germs, allergens, dirt, and other nasty bits.
 Hygiene experts recommend changing sheets and towels every seven to 10 days.
 Getting into a routine (maybe designating one day of the week "linens day") can help reduce the spread of germs and the likelihood of anyone getting sick.
-If you are under the weather, make sure your towel is yours only for the week and wash it as soon as you feel better.
+If you are under the weather, make sure your towel is yours alone for the week, and wash it as soon as you feel better.